BenWrightSWE/Rooted/README.md

 * When I stopped the timer and tried restarting it, it created a new timer and they would consistently switch being the timers set.
 * When I was trying to change the color of the "leaves" of the tree, after the initial change, it wouldn't allow the hover change to occur.
-* When trying to make a condition for a symbol, the javascript version of the symbol and the symbol gotten from the input wasn't the same text wise even when they were symbol wise. (fixed with the symbolNeeded1 id and ymbolNeeded2 id)
+* When trying to make a condition for a symbol, the javascript version of the symbol and the symbol gotten from the input wasn't the same text wise even when they were symbol wise. (fixed with the conditionSymbol id in the HTML which is called when it's needed in the Javascript)

 What features I hope to add
 * after the timer ends, it displays a sound